cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - For each window you now can call a dialog which shows all relevant properties of the document.

-- In all classic algorithms where the options for text documents play a role, now always the alphabet specified in the dialog "Text Options" is used.
-To ease its usage you can directly call this dialog from the according key entry dialogs via a click on the additional button "Text options" (e.g. within the key entry dialogs for Caesar, monoalphabetic substitution, Vigenère, Scytale).
+- In all classic algorithms where the alphabets of the text documents play a role, now the alphabet handled in the common dialog "Text Options" is used.
+  So an improved usability could be implemented:
+  When entering a key, you now can see at once which method is adapted, because each according key-entry dialog contains the additional button "Text options", which directly leads to the dialog "Text Options" (Users found, that the most needed place to use text options was within the key-entry dialog.
+So from here it's no more necessary to first close the key-entry dialog again and then call the text options via the main menu).
+  This call via a click at the button "Text options" is implemented within the key-entry dialogs for Caesar, monoalphabetic substitution, Vigenère, Scytale, permutation and homophones.

 - CrypTool can be installed and used without having administrator access rights.
   Different users at the same PC can have different settings.
-  See chapter 3.2 and 4.4 for details.
+  See chapters 3.2 and 4.4 for details.

 - The same menu structure is permanently visible: Items which cannot be clicked for special document types are dynamically made gray.